orcwg/orcwg/cyber-resilience-sig/coordination/enisa/deliverable-2-6.md

 > [!NOTE]
 > Feedback must be provided in a comment box (so no formatting option).
 Text length is limited to 4,000 characters.

-> In light of the and wider need for harmonisation of vulnerability disclosure requirements across several EU regulations (e.g. CRA, NIS2, DORA, AI act) as well as further sharing of supply-chain best-practices, the Open Regulatory Compliance (ORC) Working Group of the Eclipse Foundation wishes to share and reiterate the importance of the Common Vulnerabilities and Exposures (CVE) system and a stronger technical and strategic role for ENISA given its growing international objective:
+> In light of the CSA review and wider need for harmonisation of vulnerability disclosure requirements across several EU regulations (e.g. CRA, NIS2, DORA, AI act) as well as further sharing of supply-chain best-practices, the Open Regulatory Compliance (ORC) Working Group of the Eclipse Foundation wishes to share and reiterate the importance of the Common Vulnerabilities and Exposures (CVE) system and a stronger technical and strategic role for ENISA given its growing international objective:
 >
 > We recognise the importance of increasing EU resources to ENISA as part of CSA review.
 Notably, ENISA’s role as a CVE Numbering Authority (CNA) is important and industry welcomes ENISA’s goal to become a Root CNA.
 >